avishkaindunil/String_Matching/README.md

 Please replace placeholders like `pattern.txt` and `text.txt` with the actual filenames you're using.
 This README provides a basic template, so feel free to add more details if needed.
 ```

-Save the above content in a file named `README.md` in the same directory as your Python script (`string_matcher.py`), `pattern.txt`, and `text.txt`.
-This README file will explain how to work with your regex code and how to run it.